Building Ray from source#

 ci/env/install-bazel.sh

-Make sure you have a local clone of Ray’s git repository as explained above.
-You will also need to install NodeJS to build the dashboard.
+Make sure you have a local clone of Ray’s git repository (see Fork the Ray repository).
+You also need to install NodeJS to build the dashboard.

 Enter into the project directory, for example: